carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-objdump.rst

   When disassembling, do not print leading addresses.

+.. option:: --no-print-imm-hex

+  Do not use hex format for immediate values in disassembly output (default).

 .. option:: --no-show-raw-insn

   When disassembling, do not print the raw bytes of each instruction.